What every best Cat Food has:

 Artificial preservatives also give cat owners pause.
 There have been no studies done to determine the effects of long-term buildup of preservatives.
 Even so, the use of preservatives in human food has become a concern, and that has extended to pet food.
 Based on customer concerns, the best cat foods have switched to vitamins C or E as preservatives rather than chemical preservatives.
 If you decide to avoid artificial preservatives, check the label.
 Some common names of these chemicals include BHA/BHT, ethoxyquin and propyl gallate.
 Adding to the complexity of finding the best cat food, Susan Thixton explains in her blog, Truth About Pet Food, that pet food can include preservatives not listed on the label -- as long as they're added to an ingredient before it reaches the cat-food manufacturer.

 Carrageenan is a thickening agent that's obtained from red seaweed.
 It's a common ingredient in lots of human food, ranging from infant formula to ice cream, and is found in the majority of canned cat foods, including some premium brands.
-Susan Thixton is among those that say it's not an ingredient we'd want to see in pet food because of research done on human tissue.
-The Center for Science in the Public Interest labeled carrageenan a safe ingredient at the time of our last update, but has since changed that to say that it should be used with caution.
-The Center continues to note that the amounts in food are typically too low to be of a concern, though there are indications that eliminating it from their diet has helped minimize discomfort in some with intestinal disease.
-If you cat is prone to digestive issues, choosing a food that does not include carrageenan might be well worth considering.
+Susan Thixton is among those who say that it's not an ingredient we'd want to see in pet food because of research done on human tissue.
+The Center for Science in the Public Interest (CPSI) has labeled carrageenan as an ingredient that should be used with caution.
+The Center notes that the amounts in food are typically too low to be of a concern, though there are indications that eliminating it from their diet has helped minimize discomfort in some with intestinal disease.
+CSPI also notes that large amounts of carrageenan has harmed the colons of test animals.
+The bottom line is that if your cat is prone to digestive issues, choosing a food that does not include carrageenan might be well worth considering.